lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 A special place among the operations belongs to the `TraverseOper` class.
 It does not directly implement a part of a morphing algorithm, but serves as a means of traversing molecules in a tree and reading/modifying them as needed.
-Let's ilustrate this with an example:
+Let's illustrate this with an example:

 ..  code-block:: python
     :caption: Traversing the tree using a callback.